corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/node-administration.md

 When running in dev mode, Hibernate statistics are also available via the Jolokia interface.
 These are disabled otherwise due to expensive run-time costs.
-They can be turned on and off explicitly regardless of dev mode via the `exportHibernateJMXStatistics` flag on the [database configuration](../../../../../../en/platform/corda/4.7/enterprise/node/setup/corda-configuration-file.html#database-properties-ref).
+They can be turned on and off explicitly regardless of dev mode via the `exportHibernateJMXStatistics` flag on the [database configuration](../../../../../../en/platform/corda/4.7/enterprise/node/setup/corda-configuration-fields.html#database).

-When starting Corda nodes using Cordformation runner (see running-a-node), you should see a startup message similar to the following:
+When starting Corda nodes using Cordformation runner (see [Running a node](../../../../../../en/platform/corda/4.7/enterprise/node/deploy/running-a-node.md), you should see a startup message similar to the following:
 **Jolokia: Agent started with URL http://127.0.0.1:7005/jolokia/**

 When starting Corda nodes using the ‘driver DSL’, you should see a startup message in the logs similar to the following: